When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Pressure balance valves control water temperature by regulating the hot and cold water ratio, while thermostatic valves directly adjust the water temperature.
+• Mechanism differences: Pressure balance valves sense changes in water pressure to balance the ratio of hot and cold, while thermostatic valves sense the actual water temperature.

 What Does a Shower Valve Do?